rajivtuli2512/ai-semantic-kernel/Instructions/Labs/03-create-plugins.md

     };
     ```

+1. After you've updated the code, use the **CTRL+S** command to save your changes.

 1. Run the code as is to observe the difference in behavior.

-    Enter `dotnet run` in the terminal to run the code.
     If you request to book the flight, you should see output similar to the following:

     ```output
     User: Find me a flight to Tokyo on the 19